R3DRUN3/sploitcraft/README.md

 The repository is organized into folders based on specific topics.
 Each folder contains directories and detailed READMEs with step-by-step instructions to follow along:
 The idea is to organize topics by reference and to have guides that are as self-contained as possible, ensuring they are easy to consume and replicate.
+> [!NOTE]
+> As the project development progresses, the directory structure may change.
+> Ensure you always perform a git pull to obtain the latest version available.

 ## Disclaimer